 Cartridge faucets come in both single-lever and two-handle versions, and various models use different types of plastic or brass-body cartridges.
 In a single-handle faucet, the handle raises or lowers the cartridge within the faucet body to start and stop the flow of water.
 Both hot and cold water flow into the same cartridge, and a turn of the handle controls the mixture and temperature.
 Two-handle cartridge faucets operate similarly, but in this design, there are two cartridges, each controlling the flow of either hot or cold water.
 In these, the motion of the handle twists the cartridge rather than lifting it up and down.

 The type of water control valve your faucet uses is not always readily apparent just by looking at the faucet.
-For example, a single-handle kitchen faucet could use a ball, disc, or cartridge faucet valve.
+For example, a single-handle kitchen faucet could use a ball, a disc, or a cartridge faucet valve.
 Usually, though, a single-handle cartridge faucet will give you the distinct sensation of the inner cartridge lifting upward when you turn the water on.
-With ball-type or disc-type faucets, the sensation is of inner parts sliding or rotating.
+With ball-type or disc-type faucets, the sensation is inner parts sliding or rotating.

 This project discusses only the cartridge-type single-handle faucet.
 Some faucet models are more complex than others but these instructions will apply to most situations.

 The first step in the faucet repair is to locate the water shutoffs and turn off both hot and cold water supply lines running to the faucet.
 The water shutoff is usually found directly under the sink and consists of a small valve and a small handle—one for the cold water pipe and one for the hot water.